xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 ## Installing gRPC on the devbox

-First log into the devbox
+First login to the devbox

 ```shell
 vagrant ssh devbox